isastettler/starterCode/README.md

 # starter code for hitOrMiss
 ### this is the starter code of the corresponding tutorial for Phaser 3 sprite effect "sprite hit"

-To run the code on your local machine
+To run the code on your local machine, open up your terminal.

 ```
+mkdir hitOrMiss
+cd hitOrMiss
+git clone

 npm install
 npm run start-dev
 ```